 - By email: firstname.lastname@example.org

 - By post: Support Services Response Team, Woodland Trust, Kempton Way, Grantham, Lincolnshire, NG31 6LL

 Please note that calls to our Support Services Response Team may be monitored or recorded.

-This approach has been influenced by the guidance published by the Institute of Fundraising; Treating Donors Fairly, the Fundraising Regulator’s Code of Practice and the DMA White Paper guidelines for call centres dealing with vulnerable consumers.
+This approach has been influenced by the guidance published by the Institute of Fundraising: Guidance, the Fundraising Regulator’s Code of Practice and the DMA White Paper guidelines for call centres dealing with vulnerable consumers.

 A note on terminology; the Woodland Trust uses ‘lacking capacity’ as a legal definition in line with the Mental Capacity Act 2005 as outlined in section 2.